-Round Table Discussion on Education in Poland
+Round table on education in Poland

 Education has long been a cornerstone of Polish culture.
 Kraków’s Jagiellonian University, established in 1364 by Casimir III the Great, is the second oldest university in Central Europe and the oldest in Poland.
 In 1773, King Stanisław II August established the Commission of National Education (Komisja Edukacji Narodowej), the world’s first state ministry of education.
 Today, Polish education is taught to a high quality, with Poland in the top 5 countries in Europe for education according to the 2012 Pisa rankings, and has a large societal emphasis on obtaining university-level education.
 However, it is by no means perfect.
 The new generation of students is putting a strain on the current system because of their growing expectations of the employment sector and different attitudes towards education and social factors.
 This is exacerbated by the rapid growth of technology, which is pressuring teachers to adapt their methods to fit the demand of their technologicallyadept students.
 There is also a disconnect between Poland’s education system and the business world, with a lack of decent practical and soft skills making it harder for firms to find students that are ready to be employed.

 What are the main issues facing Poland’s education system today?

 Anna Wicha: There’s a lack of practical skills.
 Since the fall of communism, vocational schools have been closing and practical education has declined.
 Not only has this reduced the practical skillset of employees in the market, it’s destroyed cooperation between business and education.
 Previously, there was a close relationship, with special lectures, training and classes run by the industry.